The Court Support program was placed on hold in March 2020 due to COVID-19 restrictions.

 CRC’s Court Support Scheme (CSS) was established in 1982 and operates in local courts across the Sydney metropolitan area, Central Coast, Newcastle and Wollongong.
-Funded by the Legal Aid NSW, CSS is available for defendants, witnesses, victims of crime, as well as the many friends and families of those attending court.
+Funded by the Community Legal Centres Program administered by Legal Aid NSW, CSS is available for defendants, witnesses, victims of crime, as well as the many friends and families of those attending court.

 “A big thank you to the skilled and committed volunteers who give so freely of their time.
 The dedication of these volunteers to providing support and information makes a real difference to people who are feeling confused, stressed and often overwhelmed when they come to court.”

 This volunteering initiative delivers an outstanding commitment to improving access to justice for many, especially to the vulnerable, the socially or economically disadvantaged members of our community.

 Local Courts Serviced

 Eligibility: This is a free service available at courts supported by the scheme.

 Access: This service is available on list days only, between the hours of 9am and 11am.

 This service does NOT provide individual, one-to-one support throughout the court hearing.
 If you are seeking court support for a witness or victim of crime, please contact CRC’s Telephone Information and Referral Service on (02) 9288 8700 to find out what options may be available.